srnfr/fetch-GCP2PT/README.md

 The script includes a logic not to send previously sent logs.
 This scipt is aimed at being run with cron.

-Requirements : You need "jq"  and "ncat" (with ssl libs, https://nmap.org/ncat ) and a working (i.e authenticated) "gcloud"
+Requirements : You need "jq", "ncat" (with ssl libs, https://nmap.org/ncat ) and a working (i.e authenticated) "gcloud"

 You must create a config file named "fetch-GCP2PT.conf" located in your $HOME dir with the following content (to be customized) :